taofather/authobusy-delivery/README.md

 It will be nice to create a "com.authobusy.command" package (more Infrastructure), and be able to call services from there.

+*New in Authobusy delivery-II*
+- Request objects moved to Application level (com.authobusy.service), as they should be accessible from other hypothetic Infrastructure packages.
+- Repository belongs to Domain, traditionally.

 **About in-memory database**
 I would like to use H2.
 Now user data is initialized inside the UserRepository constructor :S